 Being honest also means letting go of judgment and preconditioned ideas from your past.
-Things like “girls should look pretty and not speak up”, or “boys don’t cry”.
-These are so ingrained as appropriate behavior that we judge ourselves as bad and wrong if we break these out-dated childhood laws.
+Things like “girls should look pretty and not speak up” or “boys don’t cry.”
+These are so ingrained in us as appropriate behavior that we judge ourselves as bad and wrong if we break these out-dated childhood laws.
 These old beliefs become a shadow law that makes it difficult for us to be honest about how we feel.

 Give yourself permission to feel all of your emotions and to express them at least to yourself.
 This isn’t about sharing your feelings with others.
 This has nothing to do with having others understand you.
 This is about being honest so you can understand who you have become.
 If you are angry at your boss or wife, telling yourself the truth is more healthy than repressing these feelings and eventually punishing and/or sabotaging your relationships.

-Being honest is about confronting yourself rather than avoiding.
-When you are honest you are taking responsibility for how you feel and admitting the truth to yourself.
+Being honest is about confronting yourself rather than avoiding feelings.
+When you are honest, you are taking responsibility for how you feel and admitting the truth to yourself.
 You don’t have to let anyone else know “how they made you feel.”
 Only you need to know!
 When you are honest you can take action about the feelings lingering inside.

 I love the analogy I learned from Wayne Dyer about our emotions.
 If someone takes an orange cuts it in half and squeezes it, what comes out?
 Orange juice, right?
 Why?
 Because that’s what’s inside of oranges, juice.
 When someone pressures you (squeezes you) and anger comes out it’s because anger is inside of you.